Ove Hoegh-Guldberg (biologist)

-Hoegh-Guldberg was a contributor to the influential IPCC 8 October 2018 Special Report on Global Warming of 1.5 °C, and was a Coordinating Lead Author of the Chapter 3 of the report.

-Early life and study
+Early life and education

-Hoegh-Guldberg is of Danish and Irish ancestry and is a direct descendant and namesake of Ove Høegh-Guldberg, a politician in late 18th Century Denmark.
-His father, the cultural economist Hans Hoegh-Guldberg, was born in Denmark in 1932, and moved to Australia in 1959, where he died 23 February 2016.
+Ove Hoegh-Guldberg is of Danish and Irish ancestry and is a direct descendant and namesake of Ove Høegh-Guldberg, a politician in late 18th-century Denmark.
+His father, the cultural economist Hans Hoegh-Guldberg, was born in Denmark in 1932, and moved to Australia in 1959, where he died in 2016.
 From an early age Ove wanted to be a scientist, saying "Diver Dan was a great inspiration".
 He first visited the Great Barrier Reef with his Danish grandfather and grandmother to collect butterflies for a Danish museum.

-He graduated from the University of Sydney with a Bachelor of Science (Hons), and received a scholarship to Oxford University.
-Before starting he met Leonard Muscatine, a world expert in corals in Los Angeles and changed his plans, sleeping on the floor of the lab to learn from Muscatine, then completing his PhD at UCLA.
-His PhD thesis focused upon the physiology of corals and their zooxanthellae under thermal stress.
+Hoegh-Guldberg graduated from the University of Sydney with a Bachelor of Science (Hons), and received a scholarship to Oxford University.
+Before starting he met Leonard Muscatine, a world expert in corals in Los Angeles, and changed his plans, sleeping on the floor of the lab to learn from Muscatine.

+He completed his PhD at UCLA, with a thesis focusing on the physiology of corals and their zooxanthellae under thermal stress.